 The human resource management function for a church has many of the same legal requirements as other organizations and should have a designated person with responsibility and goals assigned to these job tasks.
 The Society for Human Resources is a great organization that offers resources and training for this critical role.

 If you are interested in learning more about managing employee performance, check out our new on-line Employee Performance Management class.
-This is an inexpensive way to train you or your managers and we offer a money back guarantee so you have nothing to lose!
 Use coupon code smart20 to get 20% off.
 Click here to learn more!

 photo by: herzogbr